-You can change your password by clicking the name Howdy on the top right of your WordPress dashboard.
-Use how secure is my password to measure your password strength before setting it.
+Use How secure is my password to measure your password strength before you set it.

-Changing WordPress username
+Changing WordPress username from admin

-B. Update plugins, themes and WordPress on a regular
+B. Update plugins, themes and WordPress on a regular basis

 To see the version your website is using, scroll down on your dashboard page and look on your bottom right.
 It should be there.

 To update, click "Updates" on the left side of your dashboard.
 The latest version will be available for updating there.

 If your website is outdated, avoid complications by using a staging area to test out updates before updating on a live site.
 See below to learn how to set a staging area.

 How to update themes and plugins on WordPress?

 Out of date plugins are another gateway for hackers to attack your website.
 Using nulled themes and plugins -pirated copies of commercial themes and plugins offered for free- is another way that hackers gain access to your site.